Paelya: Description

 Filipino paelya is prepared similarly to its ancestors, the Valencian paella and the Latin American arroz a la valenciana, but consists of more indigenous ingredients.
 Instead of arroz bomba, paelya favors high-quality, local heirloom rice varieties, like Ifugao tinawon, which has similar characteristics to arroz bomba.
 Imported long-grain rice (like jasmine rice) are also used.
 This is mixed with glutinous rice (malagkít) in varying ratios, ranging from a fourth of the regular rice to equal parts, depending on how sticky the final product is desired to be.

 In place of saffron, paelya uses annatto (atsuete), turmeric (luyang dilaw), or safflower (kasubhâ).
 Sometimes, a knot of pandán (screwpine) leaves is added, infusing the dish with a vanilla-like scent.
 Some variations will also use tomato sauce in the sofrito (ginisa) to color and flavor the dish.

 Meat paelya typically use chicken, pork, beef, and smoked spicy sausages.
 The sausages used in paelya can be any of the native smoked lóngganisa, but it is usually chorizo de bilbao (which despite its name, is a native Filipino sausage).
 Seafood paelya typically include mussels (tahóng), blue crab (alimasag), large prawns (hipon), clams (kabibì), and squid (pusít).
 The meat and seafood versions are commonly mixed together.
 The typical vegetables and spices used include bell peppers, onions, garlic, tomatoes, ginger, carrots, green peas, black pepper, scallions, paprika, and raisins.
 It is usually garnished with calamansi and sliced hard-boiled eggs.
 Other native condiments and ingredients can also be added, like lemongrass (tanglád), patís (fish sauce), and bagoóng alamáng (shrimp paste).

 Paelya is usually cooked in a paellera, a shallow and wide pan with two handles.
 Though it can also be cooked in a kawalì (wok).
 Due to the complexity of the dish and its ingredients, paelya is rarely served in everyday meals.
 It is considered luxurious, reserved for special occasions.
 Paelya is commonly served on Christmas Eve during the Nochebuena (Christmas dinner).

 Variants

 Because the dish is easy to modify, there are numerous variants of paelya, depending on the ingredients at hand.
 They include the following:

-Arroz a la valenciana
+Arroz valenciana

-Arroz a la valenciana or arroz valenciana is sometimes regarded as a separate dish.
+Arroz valenciana or arroz a la valenciana is sometimes regarded as a separate dish.
 It originates from the Latin American adaptation of paella.
 But like other Filipino paelyas, it uses glutinous rice.
 It primarily uses chicken and chorizo de bilbao, but can also include pork or beef.